jonghoonok/jonghoonok/README.md

 - BE in Mechanical Engineering, Seoul National University 2013.03 ~ 2020.02

 🔭 Work Experience
+- Backend Developer at Kakao Corp.
+2021.
+12 ~
 - Software Engineer at Softbank Corp.
 2021.
 01 ~

 📚 Skills